sloppycoder/nfsx/infra/readme.md

 a minimal cloud infrastructure server that servers as config server, Eureka server and Turbine dashboard server.

 #### config
-configuration files used by cloud-server
+configuration files used by cloud config server

-#### service-support
-Common building blocks and support features, e.g. health check.
-Other functionality to include: audit